Data Preservation, Access, and Associated Timelines

 • Option 2: Use re3data to check for potential field-specific repositories not funded by NIH.
 Visit this page for additional recommendations on choosing a repository for this option.

 • Option 3: Use an acceptable generalist repository.
 These are repositories that don't focus on any particular field of study, but are reputable, safe places to store your data.
+Visit this page for additional information on choosing a generalist repository.

 • Option 4: Use eCommons, Cornell's institionaly repository.
 This is not specifically built to host datasets, but it can host data in a pinch.